Hazing in the Republic of Korea Armed Forces: Government actions

 South Korea's Defense Ministry issued a decree in 2011 to root out hazing in the South Korean military.
 To ensure anonymous reporting, the agency also provides a service called Defense Help Call to receive reports of all possible crimes and violence that could lead to a suicide.
 The South Korean government also established a military human rights center to further ensure the human rights of South Korean military soldiers.

 Recently, the South Korean government is preparing a policy to lower conscription standards for mental and physical conditions that would previously be considered exempt, as it fears that the nation's low birthrate will lead to fewer conscripts; South Korea had the lowest fertility rate in the world in 2020 and 2021.
 However, experts warn such actions will eventually lead to even wider problems by recruiting personnel who would not be able to adapt to the closed military.

-Hazing in popular culture

-Since 80% of Korean men are conscripted soldiers and as hazing is common in South Korean culture, there have been many references and discussions in South Korean popular culture.
-Depictions of hazing and a larger culture of abuse and authority in the South Korean military have been presented through films, TV shows, animations, webtoons, and reality TV.